Predicting the single-site and multi-site event discrimination power of dual-phase time projection chambers: Detector model and resolution predictions

 The accuracy in reconstructing $d$ exhibits a strong dependence on $\phi$.
 Periodical patterns reflecting the corresponding symmetry in the photosensor layout are observed.
 Generally, when the two vertices share the same nearest sensor pixels, the $\sigma(d)$ is predicted to be large due to the partial degeneracy of the hit patterns.
 This is further supported by the reduction in $\sigma(d)$ when $d$ increases from 1" to 2", which decreases the overlap between hit patterns produced by the two vertices.
 For large $d$ separations, the dependence of $\sigma(d)$ on both $\phi$ and the first vertex position is also reduced, indicating that well-separated MS2 events are less affected by the photosensor layout.
 Similarly, the $\sigma(d)$ variations are also predicted to be small when smaller photosensors are used.

 To study the dependence of $\sigma(d)$ on both $d$ and the number of photons at the two vertices, we compute the average $\sigma(d)$ over all $\phi$ angles, and only choose position A for the first vertex to represent the system performance.
 Position A is chosen for its conservative performance and its azimuthal symmetry in the placement of the second vertex.
-Figure~\ref{fig:dresd} shows the resulting $\sigma(d)$ as a function of $d$ for 2" (left) and 6 mm sensors (right).
-We assume a total of 500 photons detected split between the two vertices with ratios of 1-1 (red solid line), 1-2 (green dotted line), 1-4 (blue dashed line), and 1-9 (magenta dot-dashed line).
-As expected, $\sigma(d)$improves with increasing $d$.
+Figure~\ref{fig:dresd} shows the resulting $\sigma(d)$ as a function of $d$ for 2" (left) and 6~mm sensors (right).
+We assume a total of 500 photons detected split between the two vertices with ratios of 1:1 (solid black), 1:2 (dotted black), 1:4 (dashed black), and 1:9 (dot-dashed black).
+As expected, $\sigma(d)$ improves with increasing $d$.
 The fine features observed in the case of 2" photosensors are a result of the second vertex crossing the boundaries between neighboring sensor pixels.
-For 6 mm studies, $\sigma(d)$ decreases monotonically with increasing $d$ without any oscillating features because the photosensor pixelation is a subdominant effect due to the large distance between the light source and the sensors.
+For 6~mm studies, $\sigma(d)$ decreases monotonically with increasing $d$ without any oscillating features because the photosensor pixelation is a subdominant effect due to the large distance between the light source and the sensors.
 At a fixed total photon count, large disparities in vertex brightness degrade the $d$ reconstruction, as the hit pattern produced by the dimmer vertex can be shadowed by that of the brighter one, causing its position information to be partially lost.